why pets are afraid of thunder and how to help

-Thunderstorms may be exciting to watch, but for dogs who are thunder phobic, even a storm far off on the radar can ruin their entire afternoon.
+Thunderstorms may be exciting to watch, but for pets who are thunder phobic, even a storm far off on the radar can ruin their entire afternoon.

-Sometimes, but not always, storm phobias and other noise phobias go hand in hand (or paw in paw, as it were), which means Fourth of July and other raucous holidays that involve fireworks can also elicit a strong reaction from your pup.
-This makes summer a particularly bittersweet time for some dogs.
+Sometimes, but not always, storm phobias and other noise phobias go hand in hand (or paw in paw, as it were), which means Fourth of July and other raucous holidays that involve fireworks can also elicit a strong reaction from your pet.
+This makes summer a particularly bittersweet time for some pets, especially dogs.

 Thunder or noise phobias are not uncommon—I’m reminded of a Fourth of July party we had during vet school one year.
 Many of us brought our dogs to frolic together at parties, and this one was no exception.
 Well, imagine my surprise when I went to the bathroom and found FIVE big dogs huddled in the bathtub together, keeping each other safe from the fireworks!
 It was a scene I’ll never forget.